galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 ...the same for all other elements in the missions array
 ```

-You could do some magic with \`Promise.all()\` but even that is a nightmare and not performant as it will hit your REST api server several times.
+You could do some magic with \`Promise.all()\` but even that would be a nightmare and also not performant as it will hit the endpoints several times to fetch the `villain` and `heroes` for each mission.

 The above application is a pretty simple one just to exemplify the need of fetching related data.
 I am sure you have a clear and real example where you were struggling to fetch those related data.

-ROUTE

 GraphQL might be the key to save the day!